 Tags are an optional element.
 These are formatted as key=value with a semicolon between each key-value pair.
 Statful is agnostic to the tags you use, so you are free to use whatever tag and value you think that makes sense in your scenario.
-The following non-Unicode characters are also an option:
+The following non-Unicode characters are also a viable option:

 Value represents the value that must be ingested by Statful.
 It is accepted as any positive or negative digital character from

 Unix Timestamp is a point in time to which your metric (

 value) is associated when stored.
 It must be represented by seconds since EPOCH (i.e., in Unix time).

 Aggregation represents the function that Statful must use to aggregate the values received during a specified time interval.
 This element is optional, but if it is presented, then the

 Aggregation Frequency represents the time interval in which Statful considers the values received before executing an